Home Reviews Compare Calculator News About Contact

 Live Fuel Price Alert — May 9, 2026

-Super Petrol is now priced at PKR 414.78 per litre nationwide, effective May 9, 2026.
+Current Pricing: Super Petrol is now priced at PKR 414.78 per litre nationwide, effective May 9, 2026.
 This is the second consecutive weekly increase, following a PKR 6.51 hike on May 1.
 Over Rs 150 per litre constitutes taxes and levies.
 Fuel prices have surged from a range of PKR 253 to 266 through most of 2025 to PKR 414+ in May 2026 — a 60% increase in under five months, driven by geopolitical disruptions to oil supply routes and a weakening rupee.

 Crown Electric Markhor — Fuel Economy Rating